U.S. has asked Russia to explain 'provocations' on Ukraine border -State Department | Politics

 U.S. has asked Russia to explain 'provocations' on Ukraine border -State Department

-The United States has asked Moscow to explain "provocations" on the border with Ukraine, the U.S. State Department said on Monday, amid reports of a large Russian military buildup.
+The United States finds reports of Russian military movements on Ukraine's border "credible," has asked Moscow to explain the "provocations" and is ready to engage on the situation, the U.S. State Department said on Monday.
+The reported Russian troop buildup and movements bordering eastern Ukraine have become the latest point of tension in icy U.S.-Russian relations less than three months after U.S. President Joe Biden took office.

 State Department spokesman Ned Price told a news briefing that the United States would be concerned by any effort by Moscow to intimidate Ukraine whether it occurred on Russian territory or within Ukraine.
-Price's comments followed a telephone call on Friday in which U.S. President Joe Biden reassured his Ukrainian counterpart, Volodymyr Zelinskiy, of "unwavering support" in Ukraine's confrontation with Russia-backed separatists in the east of the country.
+He declined to say whether the United States believed Russia was preparing to invade the neighboring former Soviet republic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)